NUpolisci/Workshops/README.md

 # Workshops
 This repository is a clearing house for resources for individual workshops held at the Politcal Science Department at Northwestern University.
-These workshops are taught using R.
+These workshops are taught using R. For information about how to access the files, see this guide [here](https://github.com/NUpolisci/How-to-use-Github-repositories-for-workshops).

 ## Current Workshops
 [Fall Module 1](https://github.com/NUpolisci/Fall-Module-1)